pfknight8/u1_lesson_js_functions/README.md

 In JavaScript, a function can be:

-1. Made up of either a single reusable statement or a group of reusable statements.
+1. Made up of either a single reusable statement or even a *group* of reusable statements.
-2. Called from anywhere in the program, which allows for the statements inside a function to not be written over and over again.
+2. Can be called anywhere in the program, which allows for the statements inside a function to not be written over and over again.

 Functions are especially useful because they enable a developer to segment large, unwieldy applications into smaller, more manageable pieces.
 You might hear this described as making the code modular.
-Modularity is good.
+Modularity is very good and very efficient.

 #### Example of using a function